krisclarkdev/wf-tableau-collector/README.md

 * [How to build](#how-to-build)

 # TODO's
-Need to decide on what data that is recieved by all of the views should be included and then send it to Wavefront at [line #27 of WFTableauCollector.js](https://github.com/krisclarkdev/wf-tableau-collector/blob/02f1535087e473f55d83f6ed7ba24ffdcdcc379c/app_classes/WfTableauCollector.js#L27)
+* Need to decide on what data that is recieved by all of the views should be included and then send it to Wavefront at [line #27 of WFTableauCollector.js](https://github.com/krisclarkdev/wf-tableau-collector/blob/02f1535087e473f55d83f6ed7ba24ffdcdcc379c/app_classes/WfTableauCollector.js#L27)
+* Test deb installer

 # Enviornment tested against
 * MacBook Pro